gsouf/google-url/README.md

 The library is available on packgist : ``"sneakybobito/google-url": "dev-master"``

-If you are not familiar with packagist, you an also use the loader packaged in the repo.
+If you are not familiar with packagist, you can also use the loader packaged in the repo.
 To do so download the library (e.g. as a zip from github) and just include the file named ``autoload.php`̀` :

 ```php